pascalriemer/blog/README.md

 The contact form will now send emails to `pascal@riemer.digital` via your configured SMTP server.

+### Anti-Spam Protection

+The contact form includes a honeypot field to protect against spam bots:

+- A hidden field is added to the form that's invisible to human users but visible to bots
+- If the field is filled (which would only happen with automated submissions), the submission is silently rejected
+- This helps prevent spam without requiring additional dependencies or services
+- No CAPTCHA or other user-facing verification is needed, improving the user experience

+This approach catches most automated spam while being completely transparent to legitimate users.

 ## Repository Structure

 This repository is organized with the following branches: